WaltoSoft/arch-hyprland-install/README.md

 The following are installed via this script:

 1. Hyprland
-2. SDDM (With the Sugar Candy Theme) - Login Manager
+2. SDDM (With the Eucalyptus Drop theme) - Login Manager
 2.  kitty (Terminal)
 3. Chromium (Web Browser)
 4. Nautilus (File Manager)